Collaboration Workflow

 -

-Roles, ownership, and permissions
+Roles, ownership, and access scopes

 Focus: Create the proposal, choose collaborators, and control access and status.